felix86-emu/site/_posts/2025-5-1-GPU-Trials.md

 ## Better user experience

-A few things have been added that will enhance user experience and get us closer to a proper release
+A few things have been added that will enhance user experience.

 ### Config files